 As wind power margins fall and assets become increasingly exposed to wholesale power markets, advanced wake control strategies could give operators a competitive edge.

 Last month, technology group Emerson and data optimization specialist Vayu launched a commercial wind turbine control solution to reduce wake losses and boost revenues.

 The joint project combines Emerson’s Ovation distributed control system with Vayu’s cloud-based machine learning analytics to provide reactive turbine yaw control.

 Coordinated yaw adjustments on upstream turbines allow operators to steer low-energy wind away from downstream units, increasing overall output.
 The Emerson controller system is able to communicate data between the turbine sensors and the analytics system every one to two seconds, allowing turbines to respond to changing site conditions.

 Vayu already has data optimization contracts in place at six commercial wind farms.
 The new control solution can be applied to any wind turbine type and could increase output by as much as 10% at some sites, Kiles told New Energy Update.

 Wind farms with turbines in close proximity would benefit the most from this technology and these represent “about two thirds of wind farms in the U.S. and Canada," Kiles said.

 A number of public-private initiatives have tested the impact of wake control on wind farm revenues.

-In 2017-2018, the National Renewable Energy Laboratory (NREL), power group NextEra and Ystrategies tested yaw control strategies using NREL-developed modeling and optimization software.
+In 2017-2018, the National Renewable Energy Laboratory (NREL), power group NextEra and Ystrategies, a minority shareholder in Vayu, tested yaw control strategies using NREL-developed modeling and optimization software.

 Field tests allowed the researchers to test and validate its simulations under a wide variety of environmental conditions seen at a wind farm site over the course of a year.